dugb/python-algorithms/README.md

 # python-algorithms

-figuring out some common sort and search algorithms using python
+figuring out some common sort and search algorithms using python.

+added:
+binary-search - of an ordered list